Pereingo/statsd-csharp-client/README.md

-C# Statsd Client
+Statsd C# Client
 ================

-A C# client to interface with Esty's awesome [statsd](https://github.com/etsy/statsd).
+A C# client to interface with Etsy's awesome [statsd](https://github.com/etsy/statsd) server.

-Install it via NuGet with the [StatsdClient package](http://nuget.org/packages/StatsdClient).
+Install the client via NuGet with the [StatsdClient package](http://nuget.org/packages/StatsdClient).

 ##Usage

-At app startup, configure the `Metrics` class (other options are documented on the config object):
+At app startup, configure the `Metrics` class (other options are documented on `MetricsConfig`):

 ``` C#
 Metrics.Configure(new MetricsConfig